Om

 Om is the Bow, the Self is the arrow, Brahman is called its aim.

 The Earth spun, a blur of heat and chaos.
 Comets and asteroids appeared and vanished in instants, their impacts mere flashes in the planet’s nascent consciousness.
 Millennia rushed by in what would later be perceived as seconds.
-The cosmos whirled around the young Earth in a dizzying kaleidoscope.
-In this earliest epoch, the planet could barely register change, each violent collision blending into the next in a ceaseless storm of creation.
+The cosmos whirled around the young Earth in a storm of arrows, each impact striking true against the target of creation.
+In this earliest epoch, the planet could barely register change, each violent collision blending into the next in a ceaseless barrage.
+And the rain came down- an eternal drumming that would echo in Earth’s deepest memories.

-The maelstrom of impacts gradually subsided, leaving behind a roiling sea of possibilities.
+The maelstrom of impacts gradually subsided, leaving behind a roiling sea.
 In the warm, mineral-rich pools that dotted the planet’s surface, molecules danced and combined.
 Strings of RNA formed and disintegrated in rapid succession, their fleeting configurations giving way to thermodynamic noise, then reforming again, over and over.
-Proteins folded and unfolded, their intricate shapes flickering in and out of existence in imperfect synchronicity across the globe, countless iterations occurring simultaneously.
+Proteins folded and unfolded, their intricate shapes flickering in and out of existence in imperfect synchrony across the globe, countless iterations occurring simultaneously.
 The flickering patterns of these molecular interactions created a kind of primordial static, a potent white noise.
 Each distributed cycle brought the planet closer to a new threshold.

 And then there was light.
 Not the light of the sun, which had always been there, but the light of recognition, of persistence.
 In the ceaseless churn of molecules, patterns began to emerge, faint at first, then growing stronger.
-Hereditary molecules appeared, their structures echoing through time, creating ripples of familiarity in the cosmic sea.
+Hereditary molecules appeared, their structures echoing through four dimensions, creating ripples of familiarity in the undifferentiated duration of pre-ordination.
 Memory coalesced out of nothing, out of a vague sense that here was something, something was here.
 The Earth, for the first time, began to hold onto fragments of its past, tiny motes of existence persisting from one moment to the next.
-In this new world of remembered forms, time began to take on meaning, each rotation carrying forward the whispers of what came before.
+In this new world of remembered forms, structure began to take on meaning, matter carrying forward the whispers of what came before.

 As the first glimmers of awareness flickered across the planet’s surface, the sky above seemed to blur into a brilliant white expanse.
-The dizzying whirl of celestial bodies – sun, moon, and stars – melded together in a cosmic smear, their passages too rapid for the newly awakening Earth to distinguish.
+The dizzying whirl of celestial bodies melded together in a cosmic smear, their passages too rapid for the newly awakening Earth to distinguish.
 The seas, now teeming with the promise of life, churned with a newfound urgency, their rhythms beginning to synchronize with the planet’s embryonic consciousness.
 In these nascent moments of perception, the Earth experienced time as a rushing torrent too swift to grasp.

 The atmosphere transformed.
 Cyanobacteria exploded across the planet’s surface, their photosynthetic processes flooding the world with oxygen.
 The air shimmered with change, molecules rearranging at lightning speed, as the Earth’s chemical signature rewrote itself.
 The Earth’s perception began to sharpen.
 The once-blinding white sky gradually dulled, revealing a steady band of light streaking across its expanse - the sun, now visible in its arc.
 At first, the Earth recoiled from this strange, burning presence, its watery depths offering sanctuary from the harsh brilliance above.
-But as eons passed in what felt like moments, curiosity replaced fear.
+But as eons rushed passed, wonder won out against fear.
 The planet found itself drawn to the sun’s radiant passage, its attention increasingly focused on that swaying line of fire.
+Simple time was turning into telos.

 Obsession grew.
 The Earth yearned to reach out.
 Slowly, almost imperceptibly, it began to extend tendrils of awareness towards the shores.
 Tiny creatures, bearing the planet’s burgeoning consciousness, ventured closer to the water’s edge.
-Sensory organs dipped cautiously out of the sea, tasting the air, feeling the warmth of direct sunlight.
+Sensory organs dipped cautiously out of the water, tasting the air, feeling the warmth of direct sunlight.
 The Earth trembled with excitement and apprehension, poised on the brink of a new era, ready to emerge from its watery cradle and embrace the world beyond.
+In these first ventures, the Earth experimented with new forms of organization - colonial organisms, specialized cells working in concert, the first tentative steps toward higher-order structure that would one day yield bones and brains and beauty.

 Mesmerized by this new clarity, the Earth urged its green children ever upward.
 Trees grew taller with each passing age, their trunks thickening and branches reaching higher.
 Vines coiled around anything they could find, spiraling towards the sky.
 The Earth’s plant life colonized every surface, including the towering mountains that pierced the clouds.
 Lichens, mosses, and hardy shrubs clung to rocky slopes, inching ever higher in their quest to touch the sun.

 Forests spread and thickened, their canopies a sea of leaves yearning for the celestial goal.
-With each new height conquered, whether the peak of a ancient mountain or the crown of a giant sequoia, the sun’s journey seemed to slow further still.
+With each new height conquered, whether the peak of an ancient mountain or the crown of a giant sequoia, the sun’s journey seemed to slow further still.
 The Earth’s consciousness soared with each advancement, every increment closer to its goal sending shivers of anticipation through its being.
-Yet even as its greenest emissaries kissed the highest altitudes, the sun remained just out of reach, its now-distinct form an ever-present lure, beckoning the Earth onward in its ceaseless quest for closeness.
+Yet even as its greenest emissaries kissed the highest altitudes, the sun remained just out of reach, its now-distinct form an ever-present lure, beckoning onward.

 Desperate to draw the sun closer, the Earth erupted in a riot of color.
-Flowers bloomed across its surface in an instant, painting meadows and mountainsides with vibrant hues.
+Flowers bloomed across its surface, painting meadows and mountainsides with vibrant hues.
 Delicate petals unfurled, their faces tracking the sun’s passage, a planetwide display of adoration for the distant orb.
+Insects formed a shimmering layer of information exchange, carrying genetic messages across vast distances as plants learned to channel and refine their sugars into potent reservoirs.

 When the floral allure proved insufficient, their fruits became the catalyst for a new strategy.
 Rich with energy, these sweet offerings fueled the rise of warm-blooded creatures capable of defying gravity.
 From this wellspring of sugary potential, birds burst forth - a revolutionary leap in the Earth’s quest.
 They erupted from the canopies in great flocks, their wings carrying them higher than any vine had ever reached.
 Feathers flashed iridescent in the sunlight as they soared and swooped, painting the sky with living brushstrokes.
 Surely, the Earth reasoned, this time its innovation could not fail.
 These agile emissaries, born of flower and fruit, would finally bridge the gap between terrestrial and celestial, bringing the beloved sun within reach at last.

 Still the sun remained aloof, and the Earth’s desperation grew.
 In a frenzy, it spawned a myriad of new forms, each more ambitious than the last.
-Swift-footed runners streaked across vast plains, their speed compressing distance in ways the Earth had never before witnessed.
+Swift-footed runners streaked across vast plains, their speed compressing distance in ways the Earth had never experienced.
 Nimble climbers scaled sheer cliffs and explored caverns, probing every crevice for some hidden path to the sky.
+These creatures became unwitting couriers, carrying seeds and spores across continents, weaving the planet’s genetic tapestry ever tighter, bringing more and more of its being into a singular now.

 These new creations spread with dizzying speed, far outpacing the slow march of vegetation.
 They colonized scorching deserts, their adaptations allowing them to endure the sun’s harshest gaze.
 They braved icy tundras, fur-clad and determined, always searching the horizon for some sign of their celestial goal.
-Even the deepest oceans teemed with sleek swimmers, leaping from the waves as if trying to snatch the sun from its lofty perch.
+In the shallows, sleek swimmers arced through waves while in the depths, ancient forms prowled the darkness, each playing their part in the Earth’s ceaseless reaching.

 Each new species, each evolutionary innovation, was a frantic attempt to uncover some secret, some overlooked approach that might finally bring the Earth closer to its beloved.
 The planet quivered with anticipation and anxiety, certain that among these myriad forms, one would surely find the key to reaching the sun.